OSGP/Documentation/Userguide/Installation/Setup-VM-Vagrant.md

  - vagrant box add cxtlabs/vagrant-ubuntu-16.04-mate
  - vagrant up

+> **note:** In case of an error complaining about not being able to resolve a URL (for instance to github.com) then try using a different internet connection not behind a proxy.

 ![alt text](./installation-script-screenshots/04.png)

 Vagrant will now automatically download an Ubuntu image (+- 2.6 Gb), create a virtualbox image from it and run the installation puppet script when finished.
 This might take a while, depending on your internet speed.